-Iraqi forces fight ISIS on streets of Mosul
+Iraqi forces fight ISIS on Mosul streets

 - Turkey's complex reasons for fighting

-But only Iraqi forces are entering the ground operation in Mosul, commanders say, a testament to Prime Minister Haider al-Abadi's claims that the battle for Mosul is at its core an Iraqi fight, and that sectarian politics must be kept from the key battle.
+But only Iraqi forces are entering the ground operation in Mosul, commanders say, a testament to Prime Minister Haider al-Abadi's claims that the battle for Mosul is at its core an Iraqi fight, and that sectarian politics must be kept away from the battlefield.

-Counter-terrorism forces have been on the city's eastern outskirts since Monday but had struggled to push through ISIS snipers, improvised explosive devices (IEDs), suicide attacks and even boulders placed on the main road to the city to slow forces' progress.
+Counterterrorism forces have been on the city's eastern outskirts since Monday but had struggled to push through ISIS snipers, improvised explosive devices (IEDs), suicide attacks and even boulders placed on the main road to the city to slow forces' progress.

 Forces made their push into Mosul after ISIS' media arm released audio purportedly featuring the terror group's leader, Abu Bakr al-Baghdadi, attempting to rally fighters.

-Addressing the estimated 5,000 ISIS members holed up in the city, al-Baghdadi said that "holding your ground in honor is a thousand times better than retreating in disgrace."
+Addressing the estimated 5,000 ISIS members holed up in the city, Baghdadi said that "holding your ground in honor is a thousand times better than retreating in disgrace."

-Coalition airstrikes meanwhile pounded Mosul and hit an ISIS convoy, some of them carrying senior ISIS members, as it crossed the al Khames bridge in the city center, witnesses inside Mosul told CNN.
-ISIS shut the damaged bridge down after the strike.
+Coalition airstrikes, meanwhile, pounded Mosul and hit an ISIS convoy, which included vehicles carrying some senior ISIS members.
+The convoy was targeted as it crossed the al Khames bridge in the city center, witnesses inside Mosul told CNN.
+ISIS shut the damaged bridge after the strike.

-From the west, the Popular Mobilization Units (PMU) -- a largely Shia paramilitary force assigned the task of advancing west of Mosul -- said they had cut off the main access road used by ISIS to flee to Syria through western Iraq.
+From the west, the Popular Mobilization Units (PMU) -- a largely Shia paramilitary force assigned the task of advancing west of Mosul -- reported their forces had cut off the main access road used by ISIS to flee to Syria through western Iraq.

-Witnesses inside Mosul have told CNN over the past month that ISIS fighters and their relatives have been seen on buses heading out of Mosul, presumably to the group's Syrian city of Raqqa.
+Witnesses inside Mosul have told CNN over the past month that ISIS fighters and their relatives have been seen on buses heading out of the city, presumably to the group's de facto capital, the Syrian city of Raqqa.

 'We have new life'

-As forces broke through the city's border, the Iraqi Army opened up a safe route out for civilians to evacuate from the front line in al Intisar, the Defense Ministry's Ibrahim told CNN.
+As forces broke through Mosul's border, the Iraqi army opened up a safe route out for civilians to evacuate from the front line in al Intisar, the Defense Ministry's Ibrahim told CNN.

-A CNN team on the ground saw hundreds of civilians fleeing by foot from the direction of Mosul and the village of Gogjali on the outskirts, risking ISIS' booby traps and gunfire to get themselves and their families out.
+A CNN team on the ground saw hundreds of civilians fleeing on foot from the direction of Mosul and the village of Gogjali on the outskirts, risking ISIS' booby traps and gunfire to get themselves and their families out.
 Many of them waved white flags to show they were civilians.

-Hundreds gathered on the side of a road where the Iraqi military sent trucks and buses to pick them up and take them to an IDP camp in the town of Khazir.
+Hundreds gathered on the side of a road where the Iraqi military sent trucks and buses to pick them up and take them to a camp in the town of Khazir.
 The men were packed on the back of utility trucks while the women and children were taken by bus.

-An elderly woman in a wheelchair who was pushed all the way by a relative to the pick up point said they had traveled for hours after intense fighting overnight.
+An elderly woman in a wheelchair who was pushed all the way by a relative to the pickup point said they had traveled for hours after intense fighting overnight.

 "We didn't sleep the entire night, and there were rockets.
 We weren't able to bring our cars through... so we actually walked this entire route," she told CNN.